Requirements for Admission

-- 3 current references.
-Please use the reference form to submit references
+- 1 current reference.
+Please use the reference form to submit reference

 Applying for Admissions

-- Complete all sections of the online application including essay and submit your nonrefundable application fee of $50.00.
+- Complete all sections of the online application including essay and submit your application.

 - An entrance exam is required for all applicants.
 Exam dates are scheduled on an ongoing basis.
-A test fee is required.
 Photo ID will be required for admission to the test.
 Click here for information on the ATI Test of Essential Academic Skills (TEAS) registration and study guides.
 Note: Please create a free account with ATI before registering.

 - Official transcripts are required from your high school and any college you have attended.
 If you have a GED, a copy of your High School Equivalency grades must be sent with your application.
 If your records are in any other name, please be sure your current name is on the transcript